This Italian Wedding Soup is chock-full of meatballs and pasta and vegetables- adapted from Ina Garten’s Back to Basics Cookbook.

 - 1 cup diced celery (about 2 large stalks)

 - 1 cup small pasta (any will do, but I like to use mini bow ties)

 - 1/4 cup minced fresh dill

-- Prepare meatballs: Place ground meats, bread crumbs, garlic, parsley, Parmesan, milk, egg, 1 teaspoon salt and 1/2 teaspoon pepper in a bowl and combine gently with a fork.
+Place the ground meats, bread crumbs, Parmesan, parsley, garlic, milk, egg, 1 teaspoon salt and 1/2 teaspoon pepper in a bowl and combine gently with a fork.
 With a teaspoon, drop 1-inch meatballs onto a sheet pan lined with parchment paper (you’ll make somewhere around 40 meatballs).
 Bake for 30 minutes, until cooked through and lightly browned.
 Set aside.

-- Prepare soup: Heat olive oil over medium-low heat in a large stock pot.
-Add onion, carrots, and celery and saute until softened, 5 to 6 minutes, stirring occasionally.
+Heat the olive oil over medium-low heat in a large stock pot.
+Add the onion, carrots, and celery and saute until softened, 5 to 6 minutes, stirring occasionally.
 Add the chicken broth and wine and bring to a boil.
-Add pasta to the simmering broth and cook an additional 6 to 8 minutes, until the pasta is tender.
+Add the pasta to the simmering broth and cook an additional 6 to 8 minutes, until the pasta is tender.
 Add the fresh dill and then the meatballs to the soup and simmer for 1 minute.
 Taste for salt and pepper.
-Stir in spinach and cook for 1 minute, until spinach is just wilted.
+Stir in the spinach and cook for 1 minute, until the spinach is just wilted.
 Ladle into soup bowls and sprinkle each serving with extra grated Parmesan cheese.